 - More detailed LCD: Has a higher resolution rear screen (1040k vs 922k dots).

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - More heavily discounted: Has been on the market for longer (launched in February 2016).

-Arguments in favor of the Nikon D7500:
+Advantages of the Nikon D7500:

 - Better image quality: Scores markedly higher (7 points) in the DXO overall evaluation.